 In recent years, community members have come together with diverse neighboring and citywide organizations and funders in the 8twelve Coalition to revitalize our neighborhood.

 Today, residents are taking steps to better care for our neighborhood.
 There is a new pride.
-Through the resilience that has always been evident in this neighborhood and by forming relationships with one another, individuals and organizations such as Habitat for Humanity, Ross Community Center, Muncie Mission, and Bridges Community Services are invested in making the neighborhood a more desirable place to live.
+Through the resilience that has always been evident in this neighborhood and by forming relationships with one another, individuals and organizations such as Habitat for Humanity, Ross Community Center, and Muncie Mission are invested in making the neighborhood a more desirable place to live.

 About our logo

 After meeting and discussing with the group from Thomas Park/Avondale – we gained a vast insight into what the community has been and where it’s going.
 It’s that idea of past, present and future that really starts to come through with the mark we’ve created.
 Within the mark itself the viewer can identify a variety of things that came out of our conversation.
 First, there’s the gear that puts emphasis on the neighborhood’s past and the factories that many people remember.
 The rough edges and distressed look helping to push that thought of something worn – yet tried and true.
 Growing out of the gear are trees, representing the efforts of the community today and how parks are being created and further efforts like the ball diamond are helping to bring the neighbors closer together.
 Finally, the ellipsis that separates the two elements is really what combines the past and present to suggest the future of what is to come.

 The font chosen is a lowercase serif treatment to help provide a bit of youthful fun to the logo while still remaining traditional in nature.
 Colors were picked based upon the feedback from the group that might best represent the surrounding area of Thomas Park/Avondale.